NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Managing a WRF Job
 ------------------
-Clicking on the row of a particular job with popup a window with complete job information along with status information and links to the forecast viewer.
+Clicking on the row of a particular job will pop up a window with complete job information along with status information and links to the forecast viewer.

 **Cancel or Delete a Job**

-There is also a "Delete" button if the user wants to remove a completed job, or there will be a "Cancel" button if the user wants to cancel and in-progress job.
+There is also a "Delete" button if the user wants to remove a completed job, or there a "Cancel" button if the user wants to cancel and in-progress job.

 The status column will display information about the progress and processing step of that particular forecast.
-When a run is finished, this column will say "Open Viewer" which can be clicked to go to the forecast viewer to look at forecast plots.
+When a run is finished, this column will display a button called "Open Viewer" which can be clicked to go to the forecast viewer to look at forecast plots.

 .. _manage_users:

 Manage Users (Admins only)
 ==========================

-For users with Admin privileges, the users of the system can me managed in this tab.
+For users with Admin privileges, the users of the system can be managed in this menu option.
 Click on any user name to change their role and permissions or remove from system access.
 To add new users, click on the "Add user" button and enter their email, Name, and select a role for permissions. (see System Administration Roles and Permissions :numref:`roles`)

 .. _preferences: